I want to help educate people

 Rachel was sent to the school counselor.
 It was the first time she had told anyone about her self-harm or bulimia and has been in therapy ever since.

 I was suicidal through high school.
 I tried to keep my eating problems hidden as much as I could.
 Now I think—why was I ashamed of something I didn’t want?
 If I had diabetes, I wouldn’t hide that.

-Rachel made it to graduation and on to Bridgewater State University.
+Rachel made it to graduation and on to college.
 But with more flexibility in class schedule, she found herself either at the dining hall or the campus gym—her bingeing and purging caused her to become so dehydrated, an ambulance needed to be called several times.
 The school eventually told her not to come back.